-These precautions can unfortunately make it more difficult for clinicians to locate the shared encryption key when it is needed for legitimate clinical purposes.
-It may be a very unfortunate situation when the shared encryption key is lost completely, because it prevents health service providers from viewing potentially important clinical information about patients in Ocean.
+These precautions sometimes make it more difficult for clinicians to locate the shared encryption key when it is needed for legitimate clinical purposes.
+It could lead to a very unfortunate situation when the shared encryption key is lost completely, because it prevents health service providers from viewing potentially important clinical information about patients in Ocean.
 For tips on recovering your site's shared encryption key, please refer to: "Recovering a Lost / Forgotten Shared Encryption Key".

 General Precautions for Protecting the Shared Encryption Key